 Allergy, Immunodeficiency, Autoimmunity and COVID-19 Vaccination Frequently Asked Questions (FAQ)

 This information has been developed by ASCIA to answer common questions regarding COVID-19 vaccination in relation to allergy, immunodeficiency and autoimmunity, and is updated when new information is available.

 Q 1: Why is COVID-19 vaccination important?

 Vaccination is an important way to reduce the risk of developing infectious diseases which can easily spread.
 This includes COVID-19, which is caused by infection with the SARS-CoV-2 coronavirus.

 Immunity occurs after the vaccine stimulates a person’s immune system to make antibodies (immunoglobulins) and COVID-19 specific T cells, to help protect the body from future infections.
 This means that if a person is vaccinated, they will be less likely to get COVID-19.
 Even if a person does get infected, it is likely to be a milder illness.

-Public health measures and restrictions that were implemented by the Australian and New Zealand governments since March 2020 have been successful in controlling the spread of COVID-19 in our countries.
-However, the COVID-19 pandemic has been a major cause of illness and deaths in other countries.
+Public health measures and restrictions that have been implemented by the Australian and New Zealand governments since March 2020 have reduced the spread of COVID-19 in our countries.
+However, the COVID-19 pandemic has been a major cause of illness and deaths worldwide, and outbreaks continue to occur.

 This means that vaccination programs are required throughout the world, including Australia and New Zealand.